 How to Knead Dough

-How to Make Homemade Wonton Wrappers
+How to Store and Freeze Wonton Wrappers

-If you are storing your wrappers, wrap the wrappers in plastic wrap (say that 3 times fast) and freeze them until you are ready to use them (up to 3 months).
+If you are storing your wrappers, wrap the wrappers in plastic wrap (say that 3 times fast) and freeze them until you are ready to use them, up to 3 months.
 Be sure to label and date the package and let them thaw in the refrigerator for a few hours before you fill them.